firehoseio/firehose/README.md

 Viola!
 The curl script will return 'hi there!'

-Now you're on your way to building realtime web applications.
+Now you're on your way to building real-time web applications.